Vapoor/stardust-music-player/README.md

 # StarDust

-A console-based music player specifically designed for rhythm games.
-Automatically scans your songs folder and allows you to create custom playlists and control playback with simple commands.
+A console-based music player .
+Automatically scans your songs folders and allows you to create custom playlists and control playback with simple commands.

 ## Features